Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/README.md

 # Examples

-YUXI has 3 examples included with it.
+YUXI has 3 examples included to get you started and to get a sense of what you can do with it.
-1.Hello World
+1. Hello World
-2.Lights and Buttons
+2. Lights and Buttons
-3.SenseHat Letters
+3. SenseHat Letters

-<a href="https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki">Tutorial Wiki</a>

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_Hello_World.gif" width="900">